-In addition, in late October 2018, fighting between Taliban and a Hazara former Afghan Local Police commander, against whom there is an outstanding arrest warrant, led to displacement of many Hazara families in Khas Uruzgan district of Uruzgan province.60 Shortly after, Taliban began offensive operations in the nearby Jaghuri and Malestan districts of Ghazni province, significant parts of which are populated by members of the Hazara ethnic group.
+In addition, in late October 2018, fighting between Taliban and a Hazara former Afghan Local Police commander, against whom there is an outstanding arrest warrant, led to displacement of many Hazara families in Khas Uruzgan district of Uruzgan province.
+60 Shortly after, Taliban began offensive operations in the nearby Malestan and Jaghuri districts of Ghazni province.